patchinc/heartypatch/docs/index.md

   ![menuconfig](images/makemenuconfig.png)

 * Configure your serial port under *Serial flasher config -> Default serial port*

   ![port](images/serialport.png)

-* Use the *Heartypatch configuration* to enable ble mode.
+* Use the *Heartypatch configuration* to enable BLE mode

   ![heartypatch-config](images/heartypatch-config-ble.png)

 BLE mode at this time does not support ECG stream since the MAX30003 sensor is configured for R-R detection only.
 By enabling the wifi, you may get hr and rr values through TCP in the Heartypatch GUI.
 For ECG stream you may use the heartypatch-stream-tcp code [protocentral-heartypatch/firmware/heatypatch-stream-tcp]

 * Navigate to component config -> esp32-specific ->main XTAL frequency and select 26 Mhz as the board crystal

   ![xtal](images/main-xtal-frequency.png)

 * Save the configuration by selecting `<save>` and close menuconfig